 i don’t need to impress (or mean anything to) anyone. i just need to be true to my own curiosity.

-pursue work as an infinite-play:
+pursue work as infinite-play:

 borrowed from finite & infinite games & solidified during ryan’s discussion group about finite & infinite games.